Natural Resources

 FEMA Region 6 Virtual Brown Bag Series

-A series of Virtual Brown Bag lunch time trainings are offered through FEMA Region VI Floodplain Management & Insurance Branch on a vast array of topics.
-This suite of monthly one to two-hour seminars help communities become more resilient by providing training on the use of flood risk data for future development, emergency planning, and risk communications.
+The Virtual Brown Bag lunch time trainings are offered by FEMA Region 6 Risk Analysis Branch.
+This monthly series of lunchtime seminars help communities become more resilient by providing training on the use of flood risk data for future development, emergency planning, and risk communications.

 "Virtual Brown Bag" sessions include: